A loaf of basic pound cake with vanilla flavor, brushed with some lemon syrup.

 - In the mean time, prepare the lemon syrup by adding sugar to the hot water and stir to dissolve well.
 Let cool before adding in lemon juice.

 - Once cake is baked, let cool for a few mins on a cooling rack.
 While the cake is still hot, brush on lemon juice while cake is still in the loaf pan.
+You may not finish using all syrup.
 Cool till warm before removing from pan to cool further.

 - You can wrap the pound cake in cling wrap while the cake is slightly warm to lock in the moisture.